xebiaww/immutable-meetup/consul.md

 	}
 }
 ```
+- Add `-config-file /opt/dns.json` to the consul command
-- Add -config-file /opt/dns.json to the consul command
+- Add `-config-dir /opt/config/` to the consul command and move the dns.json file

 !SUB
 ## Configure environment variables